Site Overlay

 Building squads with continuous learning

-When you are talking about modern cloud architecture, serverless, and leveraging managed services, a lot of things shift left.
-There’s a lot of responsibility on the squad to assemble things to meet certain standards in the organisation.
-Building up squads is a huge aspect.
+When you are talking about modern cloud architecture, serverless, and leveraging managed services, many things shift left.
+The squad is responsible for assembling things to meet specific standards in the organisation.
+Building up squads is a considerable aspect.
 In previous conversations, we’ve talked about supporting teams by creating a psychologically safe environment to learn and set up for success.
-We are talking about opportunities to improve reliability or stability, and doing it in an open way that all feeds back into patterns, run books, and playbooks.
+We are discussing opportunities to improve reliability or stability and doing it in an open way that feeds back into patterns, run books, and playbooks.

-So as a group or a collective, we become stronger and more effective.
+So, we become more robust and effective as a group or a collective.
 We are talking about well-architected and doing it more frequently using our SCORP process to let teams assess where they are.
-Are we happy with how things are or what else could we be doing?
+Are we happy with how things are, or what else could we be doing?
 What could we be doing better?
 That is important in modern cloud environments.
-When you are building squads, you start off with the basics and get your observability set up which takes time, and you will go slow.
-But it’s amazing because after one or two months, you begin to see the philosophy creep in and before you know it you’re ten times what you were at the start and you’ve got all the confidence in the world.
-The engineers are empowered and they’re very creative.
+When building squads, you start with the basics and set up your observability, which takes time, and you will go slow.
+But it’s incredible because after one or two months, you begin to see the philosophy creep in, and before you know it, you’re ten times what you were at the start, and you’ve got all the confidence in the world.
+The engineers are empowered, and they’re very creative.
 With continuous architecture, you’ve got everything you need to confidently pivot and deliver rapidly.

 You can have a cloud stack with developers dealing with old stuff and monoliths.
-Or you can have a modern cloud stack, where you are asking developers to go fast, build quality in and you’re supporting them with training, the SCORP process, and well-architected.
-You are actually investing in the team to help them create the best application they can.
+Or you can have a modern cloud stack, where you ask developers to go fast, build quality in, and support them with training, the SCORP process, and well-architected.
+You are investing in the team to help them create their best application.
 It all fits together.
 And guess what?
 You have happy developers!
-Nicole Forsgren describes it in her ‘Accelerate’ book: if you invest in your team to make them go fast and safely, then employee engagement shoots up.
-It’s quite hard to explain because some people see it as money spent.
+Nicole Forsgren describes it in her ‘Accelerate’ book: if you invest in your team to make them go fast and safely, employee engagement shoots up.
+It’s hard to explain because some people see it as money spent.
 But the business benefits at the other end.

 Leave a Reply